ResearchComputing/Documentation/Home.md

 ------

 This wiki hosts tutorials on how to operate and utilize research computing resources.
-These tutorials cover a broad range of topics surrounding the resources that Research Computing which include:
+These tutorials cover a broad range of topics surrounding the operation and efficient usage of resources including:
 - [Logging into Research Computing resources](Logging-In)
 - [Data transfer onto Research Computing resources](Data-Transfers)
 - [Utilizing software tools on Research Computing resources](Loading-Modules)